-Cyber Essentials Firewalls Explained.
+Cyber Essentials Firewalls Explained

-Two types of firewall
+Types of firewall

-Firewalls What Cyber Essentials Requires
+Firewalls—What Cyber Essentials Requires

-Cyber Essentials Certification requires that you use and configure a firewall to protect all your devices, particularly those that connect to public or other untrusted Wi-Fi networks.
+Cyber Essentials Certification requires that you use and configure a firewall to protect all your internet-connected devices, particularly those that connect to public or other untrusted Wi-Fi networks.

-Ensure that only safe and necessary network services can be accessed from the Internet.
+Ensure that only safe and necessary network services can be accessed from the internet.

 All devices run network services, which create some form of communication with other devices and services.
 By restricting access to these services, you reduce your exposure to attacks.
 This can be achieved using firewalls and equivalent network devices.

-Alternatively, a host-based firewall may be configured on a device.
+Alternatively, firewall software may be configured on a device.
 This works in the same way as a boundary firewall but only protects the single device on which it is configured.
 This approach can provide for more tailored rules and means that the rules apply to the device wherever it is used.
 However, this increases the administrative overhead of managing firewall rules.

 Requirements under this technical control theme